Extrepa/errl-portal/docs/TEAM_UPDATE_2025-11-12-PORTAL-COHESION.md

 - Legacy `src/legacy/portal/pages/studio/index.html` mirrors the new React `/studio` hub, keeping copy, cards, and roadmap content consistent no matter how the page is loaded.
 - Pin Designer, Shape Madness, and Math Lab all run inside the React Studio hub via `useLegacyAssetBridge`, sharing the IndexedDB asset store with Code Lab without breaking legacy exports.
 - Playwright coverage expanded to assert portal link targets, Studio hub navigation, and iframe bridge wiring; `npm test` and `npm run portal:build` both green.
+- Brought the new Component Rips library into `archive/component-rips-20251112/Component_Rips`, catalogued its background/prop/button/cursor modules, and mapped the conversion plan for reuse.

 ## Highlights
 ### Navigation & Link Rewrites